 Gloria Noto, the founder of this brand, worked as a makeup artist dating back to 2006.
 Her regular use of makeup products enlightened her about the amount of chemical and plastic waste the industry was generating.
 She also realized the exclusion culture perpetuated in the industry.
 Her contribution to solving these problems was Noto.
 A natural, fluid-in-gender, multi-use makeup line with natural and certified organic products.

 Noto also gives a portion of its sales from its AGENDER OIL product to causes that protect vulnerable communities, the arts, and the environment.

 Noto offers a small range of lip & cheek stains and highlighters.
-Although this range is still small, the different colours should appeal to anyone who loves to play with colours.
+Although this range is still small, the different colors should appeal to anyone who loves to play with colors.
 Their stain sticks come in polypropylene/HDPE (High-density polyethylene), which you can clean out and recycle once finished with the product.

 The eyeshadow pans are also refillable, and you only ever have to buy what you need.
 Nicmac pressed powder pans are recyclable, everything is plastic-free (except their cruelty-free makeup brushes), and you can compost all paper packaging included.

-Aether Beauty is an excellent choice if you love versatile eyeshadow colours.
+Aether Beauty is an excellent choice if you love versatile eyeshadow colors.
 Their eyeshadows are very pigmented and come in different collections.
 They are also made entirely without animal derivatives, not even beeswax.

-Aether Beauty product packaging is all 100% reusable and recyclable.
-They do, however, expect you to remove the eyeshadow pans and recycle them separately.
+Aether Beauty's product packaging is 100% reusable and recyclable.
+However, they expect you to remove the eyeshadow pans and recycle them separately.
 You cannot compost the paper packaging, but you can recycle them.
 And the brand recommends that you reuse the rubber band in the packs as a hair tie.